ProUM: Projection-based Utility Mining on Sequence Data: Experiments

 \textbf{Datasets}.
-Two real-world datasets, Bible and Kosarak10k, are used in the performance tests.
-The first used Bible contains 36,369 sequences and total 13,905 different symbols/items.
-In Bible, the average length of sequences is 21.64, and the maximal length of sequences is 100.
-The second dataset is Kosarak10k, which has 10,000 sequences, and 10,094 different items.
-In Kosarak10k, the average length of sequences is 8.14, and the maximal length of sequences is 608.
-Note that both Bible and Kosarak10k do not contain the quantity and unit profit.
-We adopt a simulation method, which is widely used in previous studies \cite{tseng2013efficient,liu2012mining}, to generate the quantitative and profit information for each object/item in each dataset.
+For the performance tests, a total of seven datasets were chosen for the different characteristics they displayed.
+The goal was to show the efficiency of the developed algorithm in a wide range of situations.
+The chosen datasets and their characteristics are displayed in Table \ref{tab:datasets}.
+Note that \#$|D|$ is the number of sequences, \#$|I|$ is the number of different symbols/items in the dataset, \#S is the length of a sequence $s$, \#Seq is the number of elements per sequence, and \#Ele is the average number of items per element/itemset.
+SynDataset-160K is a synthetic sequential dataset generated by IBM Quest Dataset Generator \cite{agrawal1994dataset}.
+The original yoochoose-buys\footnote{\url{https://recsys.acm.org/recsys15/challenge/}} dataset contains the quantity and unit profit of each object/item while other datasets\footnote{\url{http://www.philippe-fournier-viger.com/spmf/index.php}} do not contain the quantity and unit profit.
+Therefore, we adopted a simulation method that is widely used in previous studies \cite{lin2017fdhup,liu2012mining,tseng2013efficient} to generate the quantitative and profit information for each object/item in datasets except for yoochoose-buys.

-\textbf{Experimental setup}.
+\textbf{Experimental configuration}.
 All the compared algorithms in the experiments were implemented in Java language.
-Note that the original USpan algorithm with \textit{SPU} upper bound may cause the incomplete mining results.
+Note that the original USpan algorithm with \textit{SPU} upper bound may cause incomplete mining results.
 Thus, the USpan code used here is a revised and optimized version.
-Besides, we replace \textit{SPU} with \textit{SEU} in USpan so that it can discover the complete HUSPs.
-All experiments are performed on a personal ThinkPad T470p computer with an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz, 32 GB of RAM, and with the 64-bit Microsoft Windows 10 operating system.
+Furthermore, \textit{SPU} was replaced with \textit{SEU} in USpan so that it could discover the complete HUSPs.
+All the experiments were performed on a personal ThinkPad T470p computer with an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80 GHz 2.81 GHz processor, 32 GB of RAM, and with 64-bit Microsoft Windows 10 operating system.